Scope Out Your Online Date

 With more and more people turning to online dating sites or social media apps to find love, online dating scam, or romance scam, has become one of the most popular types of cybercrimes.
-In this post, we’ll tell you how to recognize an online dating scammer and offer you some tips on how to keep safe when dating online.
-Read on to find out.
+In this post, we’ll tell you how to recognize an online dating scammer and how to protect yourself from being scammed.
+Read on to learn more.

 Table of contents

 - What are online dating scams/romance scams

 - How to tell if someone is an online dating scammer

 - How to protect yourself from online dating scams

 Romance scammers often create fake profiles on dating sites and apps to lure victims into romantic relationships and then make up a story to ask for money.
 This is also known as catfishing.

 According to a report from the Federal Trade Commission (FTC), romance scams reached a record $304 million in losses in 2020, up about 50% from 2019.